 If you have the execution dialog of the algorithm open, you can also start the batch processing interface from there, clicking on the Run as batch process… button.

 Executing a batch process is similar to performing a single execution of an algorithm.
 Parameter values have to be defined, but in this case we need not just a single value for each parameter, but a set of them instead, one for each time the algorithm has to be executed.
 Values are introduced using a table like the one shown next, where each row is an iteration and columns are the parameters of the algorithm.

 Once the size of the table has been set, it has to be filled with the desired values.

 For most parameters, setting the value is trivial.
-The appropriate widget, same as in the single process dialog, is provided, allowing to just type the value or select it from the list of available options, depending on the parameter type.
+The appropriate widget, same as in the single process dialog, is provided, allowing to just type the value, or select it from a list of possible values, depending on the parameter type.
 This also includes data-define widget, when compatible.

 You can also type the file path directly or use the file chooser dialog that appears when clicking on the accompanying … button.
-Once you select the file, a new dialog is shown to allow for autocompletion of other cells in the same column (same parameter).
+Once you select the file, a new dialog is shown to allow for auto-completion of other cells in the same column (same parameter).

-If the default value (‘Do not autocomplete’) is selected, it will just put the selected filename in the selected cell from the parameters table.
-If any of the other options is selected, all the cells below the selected one will be automatically filled based on a defined criteria.
-This way, it is much easier to fill the table, and the batch process can be defined with less effort.
+If the default value (Do not autofill) is selected, it will just put the selected filename in the selected cell from the parameters table.
+If any of the other options is selected, all the cells below the selected one will be automatically filled based on a defined criteria: